-7 Before withdrawing Member Tax Credits, we require a statutory declaration stating the periods since joining KiwiSaver when New Zealand was your principal place of residence.
-You won't be eligible to receive any Member Tax Credits for any period you lived overseas.
+6 Before withdrawing Government contributions (also called Member Tax Credits), we require a statutory declaration stating the periods since joining KiwiSaver when New Zealand was your principal place of residence.
+You won't be eligible to receive any Government contributions for any period you lived overseas.